- Chart

 Goal

-Seeks investment results that correspond generally to the price and yield of the NASDAQu00ae ABA Community Bank Index.
+The investment objective is to seek investment results that correspond generally to the price and yield, before fees and expenses, of the NASDAQ ABA Community Bank Index.

 Investment Approach and Strategy

-Strategy: The ETF aims to track the NASDAQu00ae ABA Community Bank Index, using a passive investment approach.
+Strategy: QABA aims to track the NASDAQ ABA Community Bank Index, which is composed of community banks.

-Composition The ETF primarily holds stocks of US community banks.
+Composition The ETF holds stocks of publicly traded community banks.

 Market Position

-Market Share: QABA's market share within the community bank ETF space is moderate.
+Market Share: QABA's market share in the community bank ETF segment is moderate compared to larger financial sector ETFs.

 Competitors